 Prior to 2014-15, PSC103 did not incorporate significant aspects of calculation (the second criteria).
-This was increased in the last two years.
+This was increased in the last few years.

 Prior to 2015-16, PSC105 did not incorporate significant use of quantitative reasoning.
-These skills were integrated and measured beginning this year.
+These skills were integrated and measured in 2017-18.

-Note that the Physical Science GE courses have been reshaped for the 2017-18 academic year and will include an increased emphasis on quantitative reasoning.
+Note that the Physical Science GE courses have been reshaped for the 2017-18 academic year and include an increased emphasis on quantitative reasoning.